cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 1. **Configuration Complete** step, click **Exit** to complete the installation.

-1. Navigate to Azure Active Directory, click Users, ensure that the new account with the name **On-Premises Directory Synchronization Service Account** is created.
+1. Navigate to Azure Active Directory, click **Users**, ensure that the new account with the name **On-Premises Directory Synchronization Service Account** is created.

 #### Task 3:  Configure Azure AD Connect